Note: See our section on the Lima Airport’s Response to COVID-19 to learn more about the protocols in place during the

 Lima Airport’s Response to COVID-19

 From March 22, 2020, the Lima airport was closed to commercial flights.
 Domestic flights within Peru returned on July 15, 2020, and continue to operate.
 Limited international flights began flying on October 5, 2020.

 What do you need for entry into Peru?
 International travelers are required to wear a disposable surgical mask and face shield, as well as follow all requirements below.
 All passengers arriving to Peru will need to complete a pre-registration border control form as well as an Affidavit of Health and Geolocation Authorization must be filled out before departure.
-For international travel to Peru, you must have proof of a negative molecular COVID-19 test issued no more than 72 hours before your flight.
+For international travel to Peru, you must provide proof of vaccination or a negative molecular COVID-19 test issued no more than 72 hours before your flight.

 We will continue to update this page as more information becomes available.
 See our official post for more information regarding coronavirus in Peru here.

 The following measures will be in place until further notice.